I'm back!...and typing one handed. If you aren't aware, I recently (8 weeks ago) gave birth. But that is beside the point.

 So, welcome to my blog and my life!

 I've never blogged before but I am well versed in thinking and opining so I guess I fit the criteria.
+I'll introduce myself a little then.

 I've never really been called "Red" by friends or family; mostly just random strangers, truck-drivers, and the occasional wedding videographer.
 But I do have red hair!